ahmetb/kubernetes-network-policy-recipes/02a-allow-all-traffic-to-an-application.md

 - `namespace: default` deploy this policy to the `default` namespace.
 - `podSelector` applies the ingress rule to pods with `app: label`
+- this policy allows traffic from outside the cluster
 - Only one ingress rule is specified, and **it is empty**.
   - Empty ingress rule (`{}`) allows traffic from all pods in the current namespace, as well as other namespaces.
 It corresponds to: